edlink/docs/guides/v2.0/design-considerations.md

 ## Syncing Data from Edlink

-You should ensure your system has a mechanism to do a full sync of data from Edlink.
+You should ensure your system has a mechanism to do a [full sync](class-rostering) of data from Edlink.
 This would involve [paginating](paginated-requests) through the data you need for each **[Integration](../../api/v2.0/models/internal/integration)** via our Graph API.

-This is especially important if your primary sync mechanism relies on our **[Events](../../api/v2.0/graph/events)** endpoints.
+This is especially important if your primary sync mechanism relies on our [events API](events).
 In case either system accidentally drops important information (e.g. due to an outage) it's useful to be able to run a full sync to get back to a good state.

 A full sync is also the preferred way to retrieve all data from Edlink for a new integration.